Ahaif/STL_containers/README.md

 # Containers
 Recoding from scratch the following containers with their Methods that exist in std--98

-- vector
+- Vector
-- Map : Implement AVL tree
-- stack : using vector class as default underlying container.
+- Stack : using vector class as default underlying container.
 But it must still be compatible with other containers, the STL ones included.
+- Map : RedBlack Tree Implementation
+- Set : RedBlack Tree Implementation

 You also have to implement:
 - iterators_traits